 Oral strontium ranelate belongs to a class of drugs called dual action bone agents (DABAs).
 It stimulates the calcium sensing receptors and leads to the differentiation of preosteoblasts to osteoblasts, which increases bone formation.
 In addition, it enhances the secretion of osteoprotegerin by osteoblasts, thereby inhibiting osteoclast differentiation in relation to the RANKL system, which leads to the decrease in bone resorption.

-63 menopausal women with osteoporosis, strontium ranelate 2 g/day increased BMD.
+Strontium ranelate is taken for the treatment of osteoporosis to prevent vertebral and hip fracture.
+In postmenopausal women with osteoporosis, strontium ranelate 2 g/day increased BMD.
 In regard to vertebral fractures, strontium ranelate treatment was associated with reductions of vertebral fractures of 49% compared with data from control groups.
 Strontium ranelate has also shown significant efficacy against peripheral fractures and hip fractures.